vladmunteanu/starlette-jsonapi/examples/README.md

 ## 2. sample-tortoise-orm
 Requires Python > 3.7 to avoid SQL injection bugs in tortoise-orm.

-Contains a basic implementation of 2 resources, `users` and `organizations` using tortoise-orm with an in memory SQLite database.
+Contains a basic implementation of 3 resources, `users`, `teams` and `organizations` using tortoise-orm with an in memory SQLite database.

 #### Running: